mourisl/CLASS/README.md

 		--set-cover: use set cover to build transcripts from splicing graph (default: no)
 		--verbose: also output the procedure of CLASS (default: no) --wd tempoaray_file_directory: the directory storing the temporary files (default: ./class_tmp)
-		--clean: whehter to remove the temporary files in -wd (default: no)
+		--clean: whether to remove the temporary files in -wd (default: no)

 ### IV.
 Input/Output